eerimoq/moblin/README.rst

 MOBS
 ====

-An iOS app for IRL streaming.
+A free iOS app for IRL streaming.
 Mainly targetting `Twitch`_, but can stream to any RTMP, RTMPS or SRT endpoint.

 Not yet in App Store, but on `TestFlight`_!